VideoXum: Cross-modal Visual and Textural Summarization of Videos: Methodology

+where $\hat{y_i} \in \{0,1\}$ denotes whether the $i$-th frame is a key frame, and $p_i$ indicates the predicted importance score of the $i$-th frame.
+Finally, we select the top 15\% of frames to attain a video-sum result $\mathcal{V}_\text{sum}$ in Eq.(\ref{eq:vsum}) from a long video.

+\textbf{Text-Sum Decoder}.
 The pretrained BLIP text decoder is a strong baseline for text generation.
 The text summarization decoder $g_t(\cdot; \theta_{t})$ contains $N_{tex}$ stacked Transformer decoder blocks with cross-attention modules.
 During the decoding process, the text decoder takes a prompt sequence $\mathcal{T}_\text{prompt}$, and the video features $\tilde{\mathcal{Z}}=\{\tilde{\bz_i}\}^T_{i=1}$ from the video encoder as inputs and then generate the final text summary $\mathcal{T}_\text{sum}$ in Eq.(\ref{eq:tsum}).
-The training objective of text summarization is negative log-likelihood (NLL), which can be expressed in the equation as: where $w_i$ denotes the $i$-th word in the sentence, $N_{tex}$ is the length of output sequence.
+The training objective of text summarization is negative log-likelihood (NLL), which can be expressed in the equation as: